Identifying Peer Effects in Networks with Unobserved Effort and Isolated Students: Conclusion

 We show that these two types of shocks have different impacts on GPA.
 Shocks exerted directly on GPA without influencing academic effort do not involve a social multiplier, whereas preference shocks that affect both academic effort and GPA may involve a social multiplier effect.
 We also show that failure to differentiate the two types of shocks results in a biased estimate of peer effects, when there are isolated students.
 Practically, accounting for the difference between the shocks amounts to controlling for student heterogeneity on the basis of whether they have friends or not.

 Our model leads to an econometric specification that poses identification challenges.
 This occurs in particular because of the presence of unobserved school heterogeneity and students with no peers in the network.
-We derive conditions for identification and propose a multi-stage estimation strategy that combines the GMM and QML approaches.
+We derive conditions for identification and propose a multi-stage estimation strategy that combines the IV and QML approaches.
 Our approach yields a consistent estimator, and we establish asymptotic normality.
-We also extend the estimation strategy and examine the case of endogenous networks.

 We present an empirical illustration using Add Health data.
 We find that increasing the average GPA of peers by one point results in a 0.856 point increase in a student's GPA.
 The peer effect estimate obtained using standard models is 40\% lower than that obtained from our proposed approach.
-Controlling for network endogeneity in the standard models reduces the bias.

 More generally, our framework can be used to study peer effects on activities that cannot be directly observed.
 An example is body mass index (BMI), which cannot be directly chosen.
 People need to exert effort, such as developing healthy diet habits, engaging in physical exercise, and avoiding fast food, to improve their BMI.
 Peer influence is more related to effort than BMI.
 Another example is peer effects on workers' effort.
 The observed outcome is generally worker's productivity, whereas peer effects stem from effort.
+Our approach provides a way to recover peer effects in such contexts.